 There are numerous driving routes into Innsbruck depending on your road trip start point; despite being sandwiched in-between a lot of enormous mountains, Innsbruck is surprisingly accessible.

-Did you know that Innsbruck is also a region of Austria? make sure you’re heading to Innsbruck Innsbruck when setting your sat nav rather than the region of Innsbruck.
+Did you know that Innsbruck is also a region of the beautiful country of Austria?
+Make sure you’re heading to Innsbruck Innsbruck when setting your sat nav rather than the region of Innsbruck.

 If you are driving to Innsbruck directly from the UK you will need to cross the channel.
 The best route is via Calais which brings you into eastern France.
 From there, the journey to Innsbruck involves about ten hours of driving, with motorway almost all the way; through France, Germany and into Austria on the A26, A4, A8 and A7.
 In our opinion this is the best route, around 1060 km long and with the cheapest tolls.
 There are many other routes of course, you can avoid toll roads altogether if you have time to do so.